nvim-neorocks/rocks-treesitter.nvim/README.md

 >
 > This module is **A WORK IN PROGRESS** and does not have a stable release yet.

+> [!WARNING]
+>
+> - Tree-sitter and treesitter highlighting are an experimental feature of Neovim.
+>   As with nvim-treesitter, please consider tree-sitter support with this plugin
+>   experimental.
+>
+> - We are not affiliated with the nvim-treesitter maintainers.
+>   If you are facing issues with tree-sitter support in rocks.nvim,
+>   please don't bug them.

 ## :star2: Summary

 `rocks-treesitter.nvim` is a rocks.nvim module that helps you manage